 Washington and Moscow used to keep arms control separate from other crises around the world.
 But that era is over and the next president will have to decide how to deal with it.

 - By Dan De LuceDan De Luce is Foreign Policy’s chief national security correspondent.
 He joined FP in June 2015 after working as Pentagon correspondent for Agence France-Presse.
 Prior to that, Dan reported for the Guardian from Iran until he was expelled by the regime in 2004.
 After the end of communist rule in Eastern Europe, Dan worked as a freelance journalist in Prague.
 He later covered the war in former Yugoslavia for Reuters from 1993 to 1995 before serving as Sarajevo bureau chief after the conflict.
-Born and raised in Los Angeles, Dan lives in Washington with his wife, journalist and author Caitriona Palmer, and his four children., Reid StandishReid Standish is associate editor, digital, at Foreign Policy.
-Reid writes on Russia, Ukraine, and Central Asia and is the newsroom’s digital point person.
-He has lived in and reported from Finland, Kazakhstan, Kyrgyzstan, and Ukraine, where he covered everything from Santa Claus to drug trafficking.
-A native of British Columbia, he holds a B.A. in international studies from Simon Fraser University and an M.A. from the University of Glasgow.
+Born and raised in Los Angeles, Dan lives in Washington with his wife, journalist and author Caitriona Palmer, and his four children., Reid StandishReid Standish is a journalist based in Helsinki, Finland.
+He was formerly an associate editor at Foreign Policy.

 Russian President Vladimir Putin’s nuclear saber-rattling and military brinksmanship have upended the rules that long governed relations between Moscow and Washington, presenting the United States with a dangerous dilemma.